Translated by Lester Somera

 2. Typical Ramen Toppings

-6. 19 Ramen Shops From All Over Japan
+7. 19 Regional Varieties of Ramen from All Over Japan

 This ramen has a light flavor.
 The standard broth is made by boiling down chicken bones and seafood products (such as dashi stock, dried sardines and bonito flakes), and it has a characteristic transparency.